KillianMcCourt/DummyDynamatic/TimingInformation.md

 TimingDatabase has a number of internal functions, which can be organised into two categories : the getters, which are called on some Op known to be inside the Database, and which will extract the information from the corresponding TimingModel; and the construction function insertTimingModel, which takes a instanciated TimingModel and adds it into the TimingDatabase.

-Within a TimingModel, most fields are directly stored as double,  bitwidth-dependant datafields may have several values for a given operator, and are stored in a custom struct, [BitwidthDepmetric](https://github.com/EPFL-LAP/dynamatic/blob/main/include/dynamatic/Support/TimingModels.h#L46).
+Within a TimingModel, most fields are directly stored as double,  bitwidth-dependant datafields may have several values for a given operator, and are stored in a custom struct, [BitwidthDepMetric](https://github.com/EPFL-LAP/dynamatic/blob/main/include/dynamatic/Support/TimingModels.h#L46).
 This struct then in turn has a data field, which contains the map of these differen values, as well as a getCeilMetric function, which serves to extract the value corresponding to a given bitwidth.
 In order to be callable without prior knowledge of the bitwidth, this function is overloaded; with on version taking the Op as argument, obtaining the assocaited bitwidth, and calling the second overload, which is the version inside BitwidthDepMetric we already mentionned.
+Of note is that BitwidthDepMetric's data type can be specified freely (and could be maps or complex structs), though the current code only uses on doubles.